JDonnellyCodeInstitute/text-based-adventure/test-script.md

 User is asked to input height | Player is given 3 options, if they input one they proceed, if they input anything else they'll receive a validation notification | Pass
 The Player is created using the user's inputs | Player basic stats are displayed along with the call to adventure proving the player variable has been created and passed between the functions as required | Pass
 User is asked to answer the Call to Adventure and responds 'yes' | The player adventure begins and the program continues toward the tavern | Pass
-User is asked to answer the Call to Adventure and responds 'no' | The program proceed toward Game Over functions | Pass User is asked to answer the Call to Adventure and responds anything other than 'yes' or 'no' | User receives a validation error message | Pass
+User is asked to answer the Call to Adventure and responds 'no' | The program proceeds toward Game Over functions | Pass User is asked to answer the Call to Adventure and responds anything other than 'yes' or 'no' | User receives a validation error message | Pass
 Game Over Tests |  |
 User incurs a Game Over | Page should display 'GAME OVER!', should list player stats, and should point users to the URL for the Adventure google sheets page | Pass